lalyos/jfiglet/README.md

 # jfiglet

-Java implementation of FIGfonts (http://www.figlet.org/) to create ascii art banners
+Java implementation of FIGfonts (http://www.figlet.org/) to create ascii art banners.
+My goals were:

+- distributed as maven dependency, first as a [github hosted](http://lalyos.github.io/mvn-repo/) later reach cebtral repo
+- should be small

 ## Figlet